-Eduardo Sanchez, M.D., M.P.H., Chief, Centers for Health Metrics and Evaluation
+Eduardo Sanchez, M.D., M.P.H., Chief, Center for Health Metrics and Evaluation

 Chris Calitz, M.P.P, Director, Center for Workplace Health

 A worksite wellness study published in the Journal of the American Medical Association (JAMA) on April 16, 2019, and a corresponding New York Times article headlined “Employee Wellness Programs Yield Little Benefit, Study Shows” appeared to question the effectiveness of workplace health promotion programs.

 A more accurate headline may have been “One Employee Wellness Program from One Employer Yields Limited Benefits.”
 In this rigorously evaluated study, 4,037 employees from 20 worksites of a large U.S. retail warehouse were randomized to receive a “comprehensive” wellness program, and 4,106 employees at 20 different worksites received no program.
 Over 18 months, researchers found statistically significant improvements in the number of employees self-reporting regular physical activity and active weight management.
 However, there was no significant improvement in clinical measures of health, health care spending and utilization, and employee outcomes (absenteeism, tenure and job performance).

 The wellness program was implemented by an established wellness vendor and had 8 health education modules (physical activity, nutrition, stress reduction, etc.) delivered by registered dietitians over 4 to 8 weeks.
 No financial incentives were offered to complete an online health assessment or participate in onsite biometric screenings.
 Participants received small financial incentives ($25 per module), compared with national averages, for program participation.